wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 == Screenshots ==
 1. Enable Enhanced E-commerce for your profile/view.
 This is a profile / view level setting and can be accessed under Admin > View > E-commerce Settings.
 Also, add meaningful labels for your checkout steps.
 We recommend you to label as, Step 1 : Checkout View; Step 2 : Login; Step 3 : Proceed to payment;
-2. Next, you need to activate your plugin from the Settings page for the plugin accessed under, WooCommerce > Settings > Integration > Enhanced Ecommerce Google Analytics
+2. Next, you need to activate your plugin from the Settings page by clicking the checkbox – “Add Enhanced Ecommerce Tracking Code".
+You can access the same from: WooCommerce > Settings > Integration > Enhanced Ecommerce Google Analytics.
-3. For tracking the Guest users, you need to check the box.
-Unchecking the box might cause an uneven funnel reported to Google Analytics.
+3. To Track Guest Users, Check the box – Add Code to Track the Login Steps of Guest Users.
+If you have a Guest Check out & if it’s Unchecked, then it might cause an uneven funnel reporting in Google Analytics.

 == Frequently Asked Questions ==